garrandall/popular-music-data/tracks/take-it-to-da-house-trick-daddy-the-sns-express.md

 Let Money Mark get off in yo' derriere
 We off da chain fo' the whole year
 So if you look with a big ol' butt
-Live in yo' own crib and make yo own bucks (yessuh!)
-Hit me up, Tre+ dot com
+Live in yo' own crib and make yo own bucks (yessir) Hit me up, Tre+ dot com
-And tell me where you from, uhh..
+And tell me where you from

-(J.V.)
 Smoked out, choked out, we get
 Off da chain like we just broke out
 You don't know bout me J. Dot